• Skip to primary navigation

 Firm style homemade vegan cream cheese.

 If it starts to soften too much, just place it back in the freezer briefly.
-Keep refrigerated or frozen until ready to serve, since it softens quickly in a warm room.
+Keep the cultured cashew cream cheese refrigerated or frozen until ready to serve since it softens quickly in a warm room.

 What is store-bought vegan cream cheese made from?

-Commercial vegan cream cheese is made from a variety of plant-based ingredients including tofu, nuts, and legumes.
-Most have one or several of the following: coconut oil, modified starches, soy or pea protein, sugar, and a long list of additives like xanthan gum, guar gum, maltodextrin, cellulose, lecithin, tri-calcium phosphate, and glucono-delta-lactone.
-Not only does homemade taste better, but you can rest assured your cream cheese is free of artificial ingredients when you make it yourself.
+Commercial vegan cream cheese is made from a variety of plant-based ingredients, including tofu, nuts, and legumes.
+Most have one or several of the following ingredients: coconut oil, modified starches, soy or pea protein, sugar, and a long list of additives like xanthan gum, guar gum, maltodextrin, cellulose, lecithin, tri-calcium phosphate, and glucono-delta-lactone.
+Not only does homemade taste better, but you can rest assured your recipe is free of artificial ingredients when you make it yourself.

 Why do I need to soak cashews?